StanfordLegion/regent-lang.org/tutorial/06_privileges.md

 compile error.
 The task has no privileges, so it isn't permitted to access any of the regions it takes as arguments.

-In order to fix this, we need to add a `where` clause to the task declaration.
+To fix this, we need to add a `where` clause to the task declaration.
 The privileges can be determined by reading the body of the loop itself.
 The loop reads `input_lr.x` and `input_lr.y`, and writes `output_lr.z`.
 This translates into the following privilege